+Statistical Significance is a way to tell you if your test results are solid.
 Statistics isn’t an exact science.
 In fact, you can think of stats as very finely tuned guesswork.
 As stats is guesswork, we need to know how close our “guess” is.
-That’s where statistical significance comes in.
+That’s where significance comes in.

 What is Statistical Significance: Overview